Gangneung Stadium

-The Gangneung Stadium is a multi-purpose stadium in Gangneung, South Korea.
+The Gangneung Stadium (강릉하이원아레나, Gangneung HIGH1 ARENA) is a multi-purpose stadium in Gangneung, South Korea.
 It is currently used mostly for football (American English: soccer) matches.
 The stadium has a capacity of 22,333 spectators and was opened in 1984.
 It is the home ground of Gangneung City FC and Gangwon FC (since 2009).

 It is located within the Gangneung Olympic Park, one of the main sites of the 2018 Winter Olympics.

+The ski resort High1 owns the naming rights to the stadium as of 2025.